05802/05802.github.io/_posts/2020-11-22-WeekAhead.md

 Short term risks vs. continued vaccine optimism (Moderna)
 * US stocks trade lower on the week
 * Still, +10.11% ytd, -1.91% from record close
-* Yields slip as epectations of Fed targeting long end of the curve increases
+* Yields slip as expectations of Fed targeting long end of the curve increases
-* WTI. copper, aluminum continue to rally as long term econimic activity expectations increase.
+* WTI. copper, aluminum continue to rally as long-term economic activity expectations increase.
 WTI +1, +1 forwards trade higher in 5 straight sessions

 RECP shifts center of economic gravity slightly to the east
 * Includes 30% of world GDP